These are the spinouts that caught our eye over the past month. Here's why they should be on your radar, too.

 The company is the brainchild of Hongwei Wang, a professor at Tsinghua University, and Allen Chunlong Guo, a former PhD student who stepped up as founding chief executive.
 Wang’s expertise in the field once allowed his team to break the world record of the smallest protein solved by cryogenic electron microscopy, reconstructing the protein’s structure at near-atomic resolution.
 (Here’s the study in Nature.)

-Intriguingly, the company revealed last month that ByteDance (best known as the owner of social media platform TikTok) made an investment of undisclosed investment in October 2021.
+Intriguingly, the company revealed last month that ByteDance (best known as the owner of social media platform TikTok) made an investment of undisclosed size in October 2021.
 It marked ByteDance’s first deal in the sector.

 Eliksa launched out of University of Utah in mid-July to commercialise amniotic fluid and amniotic membrane product candidates in diseases with a high unmet need, including a human amniotic membrane allograft for wound and ocular applications called AmNova.
 Amniotic fluid-derived biologics, obtained during caesarean section, are a multi-target modulator of inflammation that promotes cell recovery and tissue healing.